 Academic Support Center, Metro

+The Academic Support Center’s mission is to assist students in fulfilling their academic potential by providing support services to a diverse student population, preparing them for the University’s goal of becoming world citizens through global education.
 The Academic Support Center offers free, one-on-one assistance to all current undergraduate and graduate students at the Metropolitan Campus.
 We also offer workshops on topics such as time management and study skills.
 To make an appointment, visit www.fdu.edu/metroASC or visit our office located on the fifth floor of Robison Hall.

 - Monday to Thursday 10 am-8 pm